-Self Test Description Conditional tests performed, as needed, during operation: Pairwise consistency Public and private keys are used for the calculation and verification of digital signatures and also for key transport.
+Self-Test Description Tamper Memory Tamper memory is examined for evidence of Tamper.
+Conditi Conditional tests performed, as needed, during operation: Pairwise consistency Public and private keys are used for the calculation and verification of digital signatures and also for key transport.
 Keys are tested for consistency, according to their purpose, at the time they are generated.
 Encryption keys are tested by an encrypt/decrypt pairwise consistency test while signature keys are tested by a sign/verify pairwise consistency test.
-Algorithms tested: RSA Firmware load Test to verify the authenticity of any software/firmware load that is applied to the Encryptor in the field.
-The software/firmware RSA signature is verified.
-Continuous RNG This test is a "stuck at" test to check the RNG output data for failure to a constant value.
-All internal RNGs are subject to this test.
+Algorithms tested: RSA Firmware load Test to verify the authenticity of any firmware load that is applied to the encryptor in the field.
+The firmware is verified with an RSA 1024 bit signature.
+Continuous DRBG This test is a "stuck at" test to check the DRBG output data for failure to a constant value.
+All internal RNGs (Deterministic and Non-Deterministic) are subject to this test.